Representation of non-special curves of genus 5 as plane sextic curves and its application to finding curves with many rational points: Introduction

 \subsection{Acknowledgments}

-The contents of this paper was presented at Effective Methods in Algebraic Geometry (MEGA 2021).
-The authors thank the anonymous referees assigned by the organization of this conference for their comments and suggestions.
+The authors thank the anonymous referees for their comments and suggestions, which have helped the authors significantly improve the paper.
+The contents of this paper were presented at Effective Methods in Algebraic Geometry (MEGA 2021).
+The authors also thank the anonymous referees assigned by the organization of this conference for their comments and suggestions.
 All of them are taken into account for improving the presentation of the paper.
-The author is also very grateful to Christophe Ritzenthaler for helpful comments.
-This work was supported by JSPS Grant-in-Aid for Scientific Research (C) 17K05196 and 21K03159, and JSPS Grant-in-Aid for Young Scientists 20K14301.
+The authors are also sincerely grateful to Christophe Ritzenthaler for his helpful comments.
+This work was supported by JSPS Grant-in-Aid for Scientific Research (C) 17K05196 and 21K03159, and JSPS Grant-in-Aid for Young Scientists 20K14301 and 23K12949.
+We would like to thank Editage (\url{www.editage .jp}) for English language editing.

-\section{Non-hyperelliptic and non-trigonal curves of genus $5$}
+\section{Non-hyperelliptic and non-trigonal curves of genus 5}

-In this section, we study curves of genus $5$ which are neither hyperelliptic nor trigonal.
-In order to parameterize these curves, we propose using the realization of these curves by their sextic models in $\mathbb P^2$.
-This method is much more effective than using the realization by the complete intersection of three quadratic forms in ${\mathbb P}^4$.
+In this section, we study genus-$5$ curves which are neither hyperelliptic nor trigonal.
+In order to parameterize these curves, we propose using the realization of these curves as (singular) plane sextic curves.
+This method is much more effective than using the realization by the complete intersection of three quadratic hypersurfaces in ${\mathbb P}^{4}$.
 Here we give an explicit construction of the sextic model for our purpose.
 Although one may find a more conceptional way to construct such a sextic model in a general curve in \cite[Chap.~VI, Exercises, F-24 on p.~275]{ACGH}, it requires some assumptions and does not explain all of this section.